-Sustainability is becoming an emerging DfX topic of interest in design [12].
-Connecting Life Cycle Analysis (LCA) indicators to design decisions is a viable way to improve the potential sustainability of a product during the design phase [14].
-Introducing the concept of environmental sustainability and LCA data in the early design is of meaningful interest since 70% of product cost and 80% of environmental impact is embedded into a product during the early design phase [15].
+Sustainability is becoming an emerging DfX topic of interest in design (Bohm et al., 2010).
+Connecting Life Cycle Analysis (LCA) indicators to design decisions is a viable way to improve the potential sustainability of a product during the design phase (Wisthoff et al., 2016).
+Introducing the concept of environmental sustainability and LCA data in the early design is of meaningful interest since 70% of product cost and 80% of environmental impact is embedded into a product during the early design phase (Hertwich and Roux, 2011).
 In this paper, we explore the idea of connecting the potential design benefits of using design repository data and product environmental sustainability, through the creation of a sustainable design repository (SDR).
 Our goals in conducting this research are to improve the data-knowledge of current design repositories, enhance the viability of sustainable design in industry by providing specialized knowledge, and provide a vehicle to further research in environmental sustainability relating to design.